 Then I began to notice that some of the road names were oddly non-Spanish.
 Cochrane, Templeman, Mackenna.

-The Valparaiso cafes with British names
+Cafes with British names

 And then, as we continued to make our way down to the pier, there was a metal arch leading down to the al fresco dining area of a restaurant.
 Overhead was its name in stencil – BRIGHTON.

-A part of Valparaiso is designated the ‘Historic Quarter of the Seaport City of Valparaiso’.
+Part of Valparaiso is designated the ‘Historic Quarter of the Seaport City of Valparaiso’.
 At one point during the tour, Daniel shared a piece of Valparaiso heritage that explained the things I had randomly noticed.

 The European sailors – many of them British – settled among the Chilean natives, generally around Cerro Alegre and Cerro Concepcion.
 Yep – those very hills that form the tourist zones today.

 The new immigrants built differently.
 They built fancier buildings, rather than the utilitarian styles preferred by locals previously.
-And they had gardens, recreational ones with flowers and other non-practical plants.
+And they introduced gardens, recreational ones with flowers and other non-practical plants.
 Unsurprisingly, this last one was the contribution of the avid gardening culture, the English.

 Some of the buildings seem a bit French, as well.
 Just as unsurprisingly, the present-day vineyards of the wider Valparaiso region was the contribution of the French immigrants.

 As we walked from one street art site to another, Daniel challenged us to tell him if we spotted a boat-shaped building block, and how many.
 Whoever could spot the most, ‘wins’.
-He told us that terrace blocks in Valparaiso occasionally taper at one end, generally when roads converge as traffic funnels down to the coast.
+He told us that terrace blocks in Valparaiso occasionally taper at one end, generally when roads converge as traffic funnels down to the port.
 From above, they look like ships, which is quite appropriate for a seaport city!

 But an even more interesting trace lay in plain sight, and was much more humble.
 I had noticed it on my first evening wandering about.
 Some of the buildings in the Historic Quarter, despite being otherwise nicely-built, had walls of corrugated metal.